States that are hostile toward abortion face backlash from corporations. What about startups?

 Many founders expressed a desire to increase their responses to the ruling.
 Over a third—36%—of those surveyed said that while they wished they could better support employees in a post-Roe environment, they lacked the resources to do so.

 Eric Blancke, head of insurance at Embroker, explained that startups often lack the financial flexibility that corporations have when taking a stance on topics deemed controversial.
-“Smaller businesses face more practical concerns like potential customer backlash or lost revenue – consequences that are harder and innately riskier for startups to absorb,” he said in a statement.
+“Smaller businesses face more practical concerns like potential customer backlash or lost revenue–consequences that are harder and innately riskier for startups to absorb,” he said in a statement.